swissmarley/secure-snap/README.md

 ### Frontend Can't Connect to Backend
 - Update `backendURL` in `frontend/app.js` to match your backend URL
 - Ensure CORS is properly configured

+### Encryption Requires a Secure Context
+- If you hit `Cannot read properties of undefined (reading 'importKey')` while creating or decrypting a link, open the frontend over `https://` or `http://localhost:8993`, because `crypto.subtle` is only available in secure contexts.

 ## Performance Considerations